blake5634/DemoESP2Ard_ESP32_tembed/README.md

 2) First install ESP-IDF using [these instructions from Espressif](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/).

 3) Follow their documentation and build, flash, and test the "hello world" example.
+This will make sure you get the details such as correct USB tty  device for uploading code to ESP32.
+1

 4) Then, navigate to the [example](https://github.com/Xinyuan-LilyGO/T-Embed/tree/main/example/esp-idf-v5.0) of an `idf.py` project which includes nice graphics and UI elements.

 5) Get that example (esp-idf-v5.0) working on your T-embed hardware (see AliExpress or Amazon).
 Observe UI elements change on its screen when you move the scroll wheel etc.

 6) Now navigate to your clone of this repo.
+ESP2Ard is already included but may not be the latest version.
+The next two steps might not be needed but it would be better to get the latest version:

 7) go into `main` and clone [Esp2Ard](https://github.com/blake5634/ESP2Ard).

 8) Copy `ESP2Ard.c` and `ESP2Ard.h` back up in to `main` (do not copy the `.cpp` version per note below).

 9) go back to the project level (`DemoEsp2Ard_ESP32_tembed`) and initialize the idf.py environment with `>get_idf` (I find you have to do this again sometimes if your computer goes to sleep and you wake it up).
+Probably also a good idea to do `>idf.py fullclean` to start fresh.

-7) try to build it!  (in case of build problems see Espressif's documentation and ask ChatGPT).
+7) try to build it! (`> idf.py build`).
+In case of build problems see Espressif's documentation and ask ChatGPT.

 8) try to flash it into your T-embed.